acquia/cloud-hooks/README.markdown

-# Automating tasks with Cloud Hooks

 ## What are Cloud Hooks?

+Cloud Hooks is a feature of Acquia Cloud, the Drupal cloud hosting platform.
+For more information, see https://www.acquia.com/products-services/acquia-dev-cloud.

-The Acquia Cloud Workflow page automates the most common tasks involved in developing a Drupal site: deploying code from a version control system and migrating code, databases, and files across your Development, Staging, and Production environments.
+The Acquia Cloud Workflow page automates the most common tasks involved in developing a Drupal site: deploying code from a version control system, and migrating code, databases, and files across your Development, Staging, and Production environments.
 Cloud Hooks allow you to automate other tasks as part of these migrations.

 A Cloud Hook is simply a script in your code repository that Acquia Cloud executes on your behalf when a triggering action occurs.
 Examples of tasks that you can automate with Cloud Hooks include: